mattmakai/fullstackpython.com/source/content/pages/02-learning-python/04-best-python-resources.markdown

 with you in mind.
 Developers learning Python as a second or later language should skip down to the next section for "experienced developers".

+* To get an introduction to Python, Django and Flask at the same time, purchase [Real Python](http://www.realpython.com/?utm_source=fullstackpython&utm_medium=referral&utm_campaign=best_resources_page) by Fletcher, Michael, and Jeremy.

 * If you've never programmed before check out the [Getting Started](http://learntocodewith.me/getting-started/) page on [Learn To Code with Me](http://learntocodewith.me/) by [Laurence Bradford](https://twitter.com/lebdev).
 She's done an incredible job of breaking down the steps beginners should take when they're uncertain about where to begin.

-* To get an introduction to both Python and Django at the same time, purchase [Real Python](http://www.realpython.com/) by Fletcher, Michael, and Jeremy.

 * [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) is a free book by Zed Shaw.